kermitas/ChessProblem/cp-main/README.md

 - go to ama-core folder `cd ama-core`
 - start SBT `sbt`
 - execute `compile` command
-- and finally publish it into you local repository `publish-local`
+- publish it into your local repository `publish-local`
 - now you can quit SBT `exit`

 **ChessProblem**